Saint Christopher: Legend

+The name Christopher, as used in the Anglophone world, is the English version of the Greek name Χριστόφορος (Christóphoros or Christóforos).
+It is formed from the word elements Χριστός (Christós, 'Christ'), and φέρειν (phérein, 'to bear'), together signifying, "Christ bearer".
+Widely dispersed into other languages and cultures from the Greek, many native forms of Christopher are used both to refer to the saint and as a personal name.

 Veneration and patronage

 Eastern Orthodox liturgy

-The Eastern Orthodox Church venerates Christopher of Lycea (or Lycia) with a Feast Day on May 9.
-The liturgical reading and hymns refer to his imprisonment by Decius who tempts Christopher with harlots before ordering his beheading.
+The Eastern Orthodox Church venerates Christopher of Lycea (or Lycia) with a Feast Day on 9 May.
+The liturgical reading and hymns refer to his imprisonment by Decius who tempts Christopher with prostitutes before ordering his beheading.
 The Kontakion in the Fourth Tone (hymn) reads:

 Thou who wast terrifying both in strength and in countenance, for thy Creator's sake thou didst surrender thyself willingly to them that sought thee; for thou didst persuade both them and the women that sought to arouse in thee the fire of lust, and they followed thee in the path of martyrdom.
 And in torments thou didst prove to be courageous.
 Wherefore, we have gained thee as our great protector, O great Christopher.

 Roman Catholic liturgy

 The Roman Martyrology remembers him on 25 July.
-The Tridentine Calendar commemorated him on the same day only in private Masses.
+The Tridentine calendar commemorates him on the same day only in private Masses.
 By 1954 his commemoration had been extended to all Masses, but it was dropped in 1970 as part of the general reorganization of the calendar of the Roman rite as mandated by the motu proprio, Mysterii Paschalis.
-His commemoration was described to be not of Roman tradition, in view of the relatively late date (about 1550) and limited manner in which it was accepted into the Roman calendar, but his feast continues to be observed locally.
+His commemoration is of Roman tradition, in view of the relatively late date (about 1550) and limited manner in which it was accepted into the Roman calendar, but his feast continues to be observed locally.

+Churches and monasteries dedicated to the Saint

+A stone inscription of 2 × 1 m was found in the ruins of a church in the ruins of the ancient city Chalcedon near present-day Istanbul.
+The inscription bears witness to the laying of the foundation stone, the construction and the consecration of a church in the name of "Saint Christopher's Martyrdom".
+The inscription states that this Church of St Christopher dates back to the time of the Fourth Ecumenical Council, the Council of Chalcedon.
+The inscription also mentions the names of the state ministers of the Byzantine Empire and those church ministers who were involved in the laying of the foundation stone, the construction or the consecration of the church.
+The inscription attests to the veneration of Saint Christopher in Chalcedon in the 5th century.

+A nunnery in Galatia was consecrated to Saint Christopher around the year 600.